 Panama is kind of like the middle child of Central America.
 For some reason or another, it is often overlooked.
-Maybe it is because people gravitate towards its more famous and over-developed kin, Costa Rica, or maybe it’s because travelers are just overly excited to arrive into Colombia, which is understandable.
+Maybe it is because people gravitate towards its more famous and over-developed kin, Costa Rica, or maybe it’s because travelers are just overly excited to arrive in Colombia, which is understandable.
 Either way, not many people go backpacking in Panama.

 So you may be asking yourself at this moment: “is Panama worth visiting?”

 The answer is absolutely YES!
 In reality, Panama is one of the most surprisingly beautiful countries in all of Central America.
 It cannot be reduced down to a simple canal or breeding ground for money launderers; this would be an unjust condemnation of a great country.

 Over the course of this Panamanian travel guide, we’ll cover a wide range of topics, from how to go backpacking Panama on a budget to where the best beaches are found to where you’ll find the best hostels in the country.

 By the end of this article, you’ll be equipped with everything that you could possibly need to have an awesome time in this country.
 Just follow the travel advice for Panama as laid out by us and you’ll be sitting pretty, mis amigos.